This is what I can tell you about the mother wound.

 Most daughters were not loved in these ways.
 But that doesn’t mean it’s too late to receive to receive this kind of mother-love.
 It doesn’t mean it’s too late to fill the hunger of longing that aches in your heart.

 What we can see, we can attend.
 And what we can attend, we can heal.

 Healing the mother wound doesn’t required changing anything about your relationship with your mother, or even having a relationship with her at all if that’s the most loving choice.
 Healing this wound requires a willingness to name the wound and a courage to attend to the common emotional experiences that arise as a result of the wound that all daughters share: grief, longing, and shame.

 As you know if you follow my work, I’m not in the business of blaming or hating parents for all of our pain and shame, nor do I believe that healing happens from the head.
 Healing happens when we drop into the core emotions that arise from specific wounds, learn how to hand back the pain and shame that are not ours, then establish new, healthy internal relationships that fill in the gaps left behind by fallible human parents.

-This is what we’ll be doing in my new course, Healing the Mother Wound: A 40-day course for daughters.
-I’ve never had a course fill so quickly, which means that the mother wound is rampant and that you’re not alone.
+This is what we’ll be doing in my course, Healing the Mother Wound: A 40-day course for daughters.
+This course fills very quickly (it’s already half full), which means that the mother wound is rampant and that you’re not alone.
 I will be capping the course to make sure that I can attend to you both on the Zoom calls and the forum (there will also be a co-moderator), so if you’re ready to delve into this wound with gentleness, guidance, and community, I encourage you to join.
-The course will begin on Saturday, July 31st, and I will not be leading it live again until 2022.
+The course will begin on Saturday, May 28th, 2022 and I will not be offering it again until 2023.
 I look forward to meeting you there.